 "The trend lines are clear.
 There's nobody who's adding the death penalty to their state laws.
 Everybody is taking it away."

 The Death Penalty Information Center issued its annual report in 2012.
 It noted that three quarters of the executions occurred that year in only four states.
-Twenty-three states had not had an execution in a decade.
+Twenty-three states have death penalty laws on the books, but had not had an execution in a decade.

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 Paul Elias, "California Death Penalty Ban: Residents To Vote On Controversial Ban In November," Huffington Post, 2012-APR-23, at: http://www.huffingtonpost.com/

 Lily Hughes, "Why the SAFE Act failed," Socialist Worker, 2012-NOV-28, at: http://socialistworker.org